PyCav/PyCav-Library/docs/source/api/quantum/bisection.rst

    *tolerance: float*

-   The tolerance of the bisection search i.e. if the absolute value of the wavefunction at right hand boundary is less than the tolerance then the search is complete.
+   The tolerance of the bisection search i.e. if the absolute value of the wavefunction at the right-hand boundary is less than the tolerance then the search is complete.

    *max_evals: int*